-- 107. In total, four other cases were closed during the Statistics Reporting Period: - agreement fully eliminating double taxation or fully resolving taxation not in accordance with the tax treaty [50%] - agreement that there is no taxation not in accordance with tax treaty [25%] - withdrawn by the taxpayer [25%].
+- 143. The ten other cases that were closed during the Statistics Reporting Period had the following outcomes: - agreement fully eliminating double taxation or fully resolving taxation not in accordance with the tax treaty (30%) - any other outcome (30%) - agreement that there is no taxation not in accordance with tax treaty (20%).